CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ## **Overview**

 The "Lost Mine of Phandelver" unfolds across four distinct sections.
-In Part 1, known as "Goblin Arrows," the adventurers find themselves en route to the town of Phandalin when they inadvertently become embroiled in a goblin ambush.
-They soon learn that these goblins, members of the Cragmaw tribe, have captured their dwarf comrade, Gundren Rockseeker, and his escort, a human warrior named Sildar Hallwinter.
+In Part 1, known as "Goblin Arrows," the adventurers find themselves en route to the town of Tuntin when they inadvertently become embroiled in a goblin ambush.
+They soon learn that these goblins, members of the Cragmaw tribe, have captured their molekin comrade, Burrowbard Stoneseeker, and his escort, a human warrior named Ulfric Brimward.
 The characters must confront the ambush and subsequently follow the goblins' trail back to their hidden hideout.
-There, they must rescue Sildar and receive word from him that Gundren and his brothers stumbled upon a fabled lost mine.
-Sildar knows nothing more than that Gundren and his map have been taken to a place referred to as "Cragmaw Castle."
+There, they must rescue Ulfric and receive word from him that Burrowbard and his brothers stumbled upon a fabled lost mine.
+Ulfric knows nothing more than that Burrowbard and his map have been taken to a place referred to as "Cragmaw Castle."

-Part 2, titled "Phandalin," finds the characters arriving in the troubled town of Phandalin, beleaguered by the Redbrands, a gang of outlaws led by the enigmatic figure known as Glasstaff.
+Part 2, titled "Tuntin," finds the characters arriving in the troubled town of Tuntin, beleaguered by the Redbrands, a gang of outlaws led by the enigmatic figure known as Glasstaff.
 The town is also home to a range of intriguing NPCs, laying the groundwork for short adventures in Part 3.
-The Redbrands seek to drive the adventurers out of Phandalin, and in return, the characters launch an assault on the Redbrand hideout.
+The Redbrands seek to drive the adventurers out of Tuntin, and in return, the characters launch an assault on the Redbrand hideout.
 Beneath an old manor's hidden fortress, they discover that Iarno "Glasstaff" Albrek, the Redbrands' leader, receives orders from someone known as the Black Spider, who desires the adventurers' removal.

-Part 3, aptly titled "The Spider's Web," presents the characters with several short adventures within the vicinity of Phandalin.
+Part 3, aptly titled "The Spider's Web," presents the characters with several short adventures within the vicinity of Tuntin.
 These quests revolve around acquiring additional information concerning the Black Spider and the lost dwarven mine.
-The clues the characters gather in Phandalin lead them to spying on a mysterious wizard at the Old Owl Well ruins, seeking advice from a perilous banshee, confronting a band of orcs lurking at Wyvern Tor, and investigating the ruins of Thundertree town.
+The clues the characters gather in Tuntin lead them to spying on a mysterious wizard at the Old Owl Well ruins, seeking advice from a perilous banshee, confronting a band of orcs lurking at Wyvern Tor, and investigating the ruins of Thundertree town.
 Several of these leads guide them towards Cragmaw Castle, the stronghold of King Grol, leader of the Cragmaw goblins.
 Here, the characters make a startling discovery: the Black Spider is a drow adventurer named Nezznar, and the Cragmaw goblins serve him.
 Drow, for context, are a subterranean elven race.
-Most importantly, the characters either retrieve Gundren Rockseeker's map to the lost mine or uncover the mine's location through one of the leads from Part 3.
+Most importantly, the characters either retrieve Burrowbard Stoneseeker's map to the lost mine or uncover the mine's location through one of the leads from Part 3.

 Following the map or the directions to the lost mine takes the characters to Part 4, "Wave Echo Cave."
 This once-forgotten subterranean complex is now overrun by undead and bizarre creatures.
 Nezznar the Black Spider and his loyal followers are present, exploring the mines and hunting for the legendary Forge of Spells.
-The adventurers have the opportunity to avenge Gundren Rockseeker, secure the prosperity and safety of Phandalin by clearing the valuable mine of its menacing inhabitants, and put an end to the Black Spider's troublemaking - if they can survive the perils of the "Lost Mine of Phandelver."
+The adventurers have the opportunity to avenge Burrowbard Stoneseeker, secure the prosperity and safety of Tuntin by clearing the valuable mine of its menacing inhabitants, and put an end to the Black Spider's troublemaking - if they can survive the perils of the "Lost Mine of Phandelver."

 ## **Adventure Hook**

-You have the option of letting players create their own reasons for visiting Phandalin, or you can employ the following adventure hook.
-The backgrounds and secondary goals specified in the character sheets also offer characters motivations for journeying to Phandalin.
+You have the option of letting players create their own reasons for visiting Tuntin, or you can employ the following adventure hook.
+The backgrounds and secondary goals specified in the character sheets also offer characters motivations for journeying to Tuntin.

-"Meet Me in Phandalin": The characters find themselves in the city of Neverwinter when their friend and dwarf patron, Gundren Rockseeker, contracts them to escort a wagon to Phandalin.
-Gundren, along with a warrior named Sildar Hallwinter, has headed to Phandalin for business, while the characters are tasked with delivering the wagon's supplies.
-The owner of Barthen's Provisions in Phandalin will pay each character 10 gold pieces upon the safe delivery of the wagon.
+"Meet Me in Tuntin": The characters find themselves in the city of Reddwall when their friend and molekin patron, Burrowbard Stoneseeker, contracts them to escort a wagon to Tuntin.
+Burrowbard, along with a warrior named Ulfric Brimward, has headed to Tuntin for business, while the characters are tasked with delivering the wagon's supplies.
+The owner of Barton's Provisions in Tuntin will pay each character 10 gold pieces upon the safe delivery of the wagon.

 ## **THE FORGOTTEN REALMS**

 Much like a setting in a fantasy novel or movie, an adventure unfolds within a larger world, limited only by the imagination of the Dungeon Master and the players.
 The setting can range from a primitive swords-and-sorcery world where barbarians clash with malevolent sorcerers to a post-apocalyptic fantasy realm inhabited by elves and dwarves who wield magic among the ruins of a technologically advanced civilization.
 Most D&D settings typically fall somewhere between these two extremes, portraying medieval high fantasy worlds featuring knights, castles, elven cities, dwarven mines, and formidable monsters.

 The adventure detailed here unfolds in the world of the Forgotten Realms, a prime example of the latter type of setting.
-In the Realms, knights venture into the crypts of the long-fallen dwarf kings of Delzoun in search of glory and treasure.
-Rogues navigate the dimly lit alleyways of bustling cities like Neverwinter and Baldur's Gate.
+In the Realms, knights venture into the crypts of the long-fallen molekin kings of Delzoun in search of glory and treasure.
+Rogues navigate the dimly lit alleyways of bustling cities like Reddwall and Baldur's Gate.
 Clerics, devout servants of the gods, wield both mace and spell to combat the ominous threats that plague the land.
 Wizards delve into the ruins of the collapsed Netherese empire, exploring secrets that exist in the shadows.
 Within dungeons, caverns, ancient cities, and vast untamed wilderness, dragons, giants, demons, and other horrifying monstrosities lie in

 # Chapter 1: Feral Arrows

 To commence this adventure, the player characters find themselves on a mission to safeguard a wagon laden with essential provisions and supplies.
-Their journey unfolds as they navigate the route from the bustling city of Neverwinter towards the quaint town of Phandalin.
-This expedition leads them on a southward course along the well-trodden High Road, eventually intersecting with the eastward-bound Triboar Trail, depicted on the accompanying overland map.
-As they make their way through this picturesque landscape, with Phandalin tantalizingly close—just a half-day's march away—trouble rears its head in the form of a raiding party comprised of goblins hailing from the notorious Cragmaw tribe.
+Their journey unfolds as they navigate the route from the bustling city of Reddwall towards the quaint town of Tuntin.
+This expedition leads them on a southward course along the well-trodden Crimson Road, eventually intersecting with the eastward-bound Trident Trail, depicted on the accompanying overland map.
+As they make their way through this picturesque landscape, with Tuntin tantalizingly close—just a half-day's march away—trouble rears its head in the form of a raiding party comprised of goblins hailing from the notorious Cragmaw tribe.

 Now, when you're ready to initiate the adventure, read the enclosed text.
 Should you choose to devise an alternative story hook, proceed to the subsequent paragraph, and adapt the particulars to suit your narrative, disregarding any references to guiding the wagon.

 ```
-Within the bustling urban sprawl of Neverwinter, a stout and bearded dwarf by the name of Gundren Rockseeker entrusted you with a significant task.
-He implored you to transport a wagon laden with vital supplies to the rugged settlement of Phandalin, located several days' journey to the southeast of the city.
-Gundren's demeanor was a curious blend of enthusiasm and secrecy, and he disclosed very little about the true nature of this venture.
+eastWithin the bustling urban sprawl of Reddwall, a stout and bearded molekin by the name of Burrowbard Stoneseeker entrusted you with a significant task.
+He implored you to transport a wagon laden with vital supplies to the rugged settlement of Tuntin, located several days' journey to the southeast of the city.
+Burrowbard's demeanor was a curious blend of enthusiasm and secrecy, and he disclosed very little about the true nature of this venture.
 He merely divulged that he and his brothers had uncovered something of immense import.
-He promised a generous reward of ten gold pieces to each of you for ensuring the safe delivery of his provisions to Barthen's Provisions, a trading post nestled in the heart of Phandalin.
+He promised a generous reward of ten gold pieces to each of you for ensuring the safe delivery of his provisions to Barton's Provisions, a trading post nestled in the heart of Tuntin.

-Intriguingly, Gundren and his warrior companion, Sildar Haliwinter, embarked on their journey ahead of your group, mounted on horses, and claimed they needed to arrive early to "attend to certain matters."
+Intriguingly, Burrowbard and his warrior companion, Ulfric Brimward, embarked on their journey ahead of your group, mounted on horses, and claimed they needed to arrive early to "attend to certain matters."

-Your expedition has seen you trekking through the past few days, tracing the well-trodden path along the High Road, venturing southward from Neverwinter.
-As of late, you've taken a turn eastward onto the Triboar Trail.
+Your expedition has seen you trekking through the past few days, tracing the well-trodden path along the Crimson Road, venturing eastward from Reddwall.
+As of late, you've taken a turn eastward onto the Trident Trail.
 Thus far, your journey has been relatively uneventful, though this terrain is notorious for its perils.
 Bandits and outlaws are known to lurk along these very trails, making vigilance and caution imperative.
 ```

 Before delving further into the adventure, take a few moments to engage the players in the following activities:

 - **Character Introductions:** Encourage the players to introduce their characters to one another if they haven't done so already.
 This is an excellent opportunity for the players to share their characters' backgrounds, personalities, appearences, and motivations.
 It can help build a stronger sense of camaraderie within the party.
-- **Character Connections to Gundren Rockseeker:** Have the players consider how their characters came to know their dwarf patron, Gundren Rockseeker.
+- **Character Connections to Burrowbard Stoneseeker:** Have the players consider how their characters came to know their molekin patron, Burrowbard Stoneseeker.
 Encourage them to create their own stories, but offer suggestions if someone is struggling with ideas.
-For instance, Gundren could be a childhood friend, a mentor, or someone who aided the character in a difficult situation.
+For instance, Burrowbard could be a childhood friend, a mentor, or someone who aided the character in a difficult situation.
 This exercise allows players to contribute to the adventure's backstory and provides a more personalized connection to the quest.
 - **Party's Marching Order:** Ask the players to determine the party's marching order and how their characters are traveling.
-Identify who's at the front and who's at the rear, and if the characters are escorting Gundren's wagon, clarify who's driving it.
+Identify who's at the front and who's at the rear, and if the characters are escorting Burrowbard's wagon, clarify who's driving it.
 The remaining characters can decide whether they're riding on the wagon, walking alongside, or scouting ahead.
 This helps establish the group dynamics and tactics for the journey.

 #### Driving the Wagon: